-I do want to learn a new skill (although time is precious).
+I do want to learn a new skill.
 I have decided to learn Japanese–English translation skills at the weekends and signed up for an online course.
 Translation is really a deep area, and my intention is simply to know the basis of the methods.
 I’ve also assisted Japanese scholars and business people in translating, reviewing and interpreting for the past four years, even though I have never been formally trained.
-Although I am too amateur to see the experience as a career option, this little effort of learning the methods will definitely give me a chance to produce something better and help someone else succeed.
+Although I am too amateur to see the experience as a career option, this little effort of learning the methods might give me a chance to produce something better and help someone else succeed.
 This really excites me!

 My achievements in Week 157